You’ve just hit “send” on an online application. And now all you can do is wait.

-This is the most straightforward way to figure this out.
-Simply head over to LinkedIn and, in the search box, enter in the company name and a couple of key words that would likely describe the title of the person in charge of the department you’re attempting to join.
+This is the most straightforward way to figure out who the right person is.
+Simply head over to LinkedIn and, in the search box, enter the company name and a couple of keywords that would likely describe the title of the person in charge of the department you’re attempting to join.

-After you hit “search,” you’ll see some advanced search options on the left column of the screen.
-Check the box “People” so that you’re only seeing people (and not companies or groups).
-Also check “Current Company” so that you’re only viewing people who are current employees.
+After you hit “search,” you’ll see some advanced search options on the top of the screen.
+Check the box next to “People” so that you’re only seeing people (and not companies or groups).
+And make sure you pick your target company under “Current Company” so that you’re only viewing people who are current employees.

-Consider a conversation that goes something like this:
+Consider sending a request to connect with a note that says something like this:

-Short, sweet, and introduces yourself as a direct match.
+It’s a short and sweet way to introduce yourself as a direct match.
 Hiring managers like direct matches.